 “who formerly were disobedient, when once the Divine longsuffering waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight souls, were saved through water.”

 who formerly were disobedient,

-The people of Noah’s day rebelled against God’s message while the ark was of being built over a 120-year period (Genesis 6:3).
-The “spirits” of verse 19 are probably those who rebelled against God during this 120-year period.
+The people of Noah’s day rebelled against God’s message while the ark was of being built over 120 years (Genesis 6:3).
+The “spirits” of verse 19 are probably those who rebelled against God during these 120 years.

 People of Noah’s generation remained hardened in disobedience of unbelief.
 With all the warning they received over 120 years, they remained unmoved.
 They laughed at Noah for building such a ship on dry land.
 Their disobedience of unbelief scorned Noah’s message.

-The people of Noah’s day showed negative volition over a 120-year period.
+The people of Noah’s day showed negative volition over 120 years.
 This rebellion was an angelic inroad into the human race as angels married human females (Genesis 6:1-4).
 Jesus went to Tartarus to proclaim victory over Satan’s scheme to mingle humans and angels.
 The incarnation of Jesus was no mingling of human and angel.
-Jesus defeated this angelic distortion by taking on true human nature and living without sin throughout his life.
+Jesus defeated this angelic distortion by taking on real human nature and living without sin throughout his life.

 when once the Divine longsuffering waited in the days of Noah,

 God held back judgment for 120 years during the construction of the ark.
 God gave the people of Noah’s day time to repent (Genesis 6:3).
 “Longsuffering” — God’s patience was a long holding out under provocation.
 “Waited” comes from two words, wait and eagerly.
 The double compound means to wait out to the end.
 God’s patience with their negative volition was extensive.